quocvibui/rhino-mcp/README.md

 ## License

+MIT License - see [LICENSE](LICENSE) file for details.

-Open source - use freely for any purpose.
+Free to use, modify, and distribute for any purpose.

 ## Credits